OP-Engineering/op-sqlite/README.md

 db.execute('PRAGMA mmap_size=268435456');
 ```

 You can also set journaling to memory (or even OFF if you are kinda crazy) to gain even more speed.
-Journaling is what allows SQLite to ROLLBACK statements and it is dangerous, so do it at your own risk
+Journaling is what allows SQLite to ROLLBACK statements and modifying it dangerous, so do it at your own risk

 ```ts
 db.execute('PRAGMA journal_mode = MEMORY;'); // or OFF
 ```

-If you use [prepared statements](#prepared-statements) plus memory mapping and set journaling to memory, you can get to inches of MMKV for the most performance critical queries, here is a simple example writing/reading a single value.
+If you use [prepared statements](#prepared-statements) are useful to reduce the time of critical queries.

 # Perf flag